Gwen Stacy: Spider-Gwen

 She appears as one of the main characters in the Secret Wars Spider-Verse event with Spider-Ham, Spider-Girl, Spider-UK, Spider-Man Noir, and Spider-Man India in a Battleworld called Archania ruled by Norman Osborn.
 They eventually form a team called the Web Warriors where they help other Spider-Men and Women in various dimensions.
 A child version of her also appears in Giant Size Little Marvel Avengers vs X-Men as a new kid that Tony Stark tries to ask out on a date.
 She rejects him because he's a kid with a goatee and mustache.
 Another version of her is a member of Arcadia's's A-Force.
 On Earth-8, she is married to Miles Morales and they have two children with Spider Powers.

 Spider-Punk

-In an issue of Web Warriors, Spider-Punk mentions that the Gwen Stacy in his dimension was a musical icon.
+In Web Warriors, Spider-Punk mentions that the Gwen Stacy in his dimension was a musical icon, who ultimately died young.